TheBeeSides/TheBeeSides/_posts/2020-04-16-a-look-at-influence.markdown

 author: Jackson Allen
 ---
   The story of modern pop music cannot be told without giving credit to those who came before.
-There is an odd misconception by the public that this idea is a purely nostalgic, as if everything in pop culture exists in a vacuum.
+There is an odd misconception by the public that this idea is purely nostalgic, as if everything in pop culture exists in a vacuum.
 I strongly disagree with that philosophy.

   It is impossible to throw a conversational stone and not land squarely on the doorstep of The Beatles.